All Episodes

 There's other ways of doing things.

-And for all those people, well, economic fascism.
+And for all those people, economic fascism.

 Well, Joe Max Higgins, who convinced his government down in the Golden Triangle to go ahead and invest in roads and sewers and electric grid for a steel mill before they even agreed to come.

-Well, I wouldn't say that's economic fascism to the 12,000 people that now have good high-paying jobs and careers in industries that never existed there.
+Well, I wouldn't say that's economic fascism to the 12,000 people that now have good, high-paying jobs and careers in industries that never existed there.

-And he's getting back four times in some cases what their estimates were that they would finally get back if they built it and the companies came.
+And he's getting back four times, in some cases, what their estimates were that they would finally get back if they built it and the companies came.

-Look at the grid we built you, look at the sewers we built you.
+Look at the grid we built you.

-There's where you're gonna build it, and we've got all the permits and it's ready to go.
+And we've got all the permits and it's ready to go.

 You want to start?